ai-zerolab/mcp-toolbox/README.md

    - "What's the length of this audio file: audio.m4a?"
    - "Transcribe the audio from 60 to 90 seconds in audio.m4a"
    - "Get the text from 2:30 to 3:00 in the audio file"
-1. Ask Claude to convert files or text to Markdown:
+1. Ask Claude to convert files or URLs to Markdown:
    - "Convert this file to Markdown: document.docx"
-   - "Convert this HTML to Markdown: <h1>Hello World</h1>"
+   - "Convert this webpage to Markdown: https://example.com"
 1. Ask Claude to work with web content:
    - "Get the HTML content from https://example.com"
    - "Save the HTML from https://example.com to a file"